 The first sign when entering Tatsu Ramen, that reflects this is not your usual soup joint, is their iPad ordering process.
 I’ve read other revews talking about this innovative quality and it is a wonder to behold!
 Line up at the cue, tap out your order on the touch screen, have a seat at their countertop seating facing the chefs hard at work (or at one of the few tables, inside or out) and your food will be brought to you as you “Check In” to Tatsu Ramen on Facebook Mobile.

 My friend and I passed on this exciting new ordering process (hence my reading other reviews) because we had an opportunity to meet the founder himself, and his business partner William.
 Our soups came straight from the source.
 We found these two you men to be very excited about their ramen soups and their burgeoning business.
 They really enjoyed sharing their creations with us, and telling us about their vision.Their goal was to create a unique blend of just the right flavors for delicious ramen, in an atmosphere for the young, the old, the hip, and the hungry, in a super friendly, casual atmosphere.
 And that is what they have done.
-Add to that a late hour kitchen and you’ve got the perfect outing for those warm summer nights.
-And with a second location at 7111 Melrose slated to open this winter, they’ve not only succeeded, they’ve excelled!
+Add to that a late hour kitchen and you’ve got the perfect outing for those cool fall nights.
+And with a second location at 7111 Melrose Ave, they’ve not only succeeded, they’ve excelled!

 This ramen is nothing like you’ve had before.
 It’s been vetted by some of Japan’s top chefs, tasted and reworked, with love and care, to create a masterpiece of unique flavors, combining traditional Japanese fare with a twist perfect for California’s hot weather and creative crowds.Starting with a pork base (a chicken base is in the works), the base broth is boiled up to 12 hours, fresh daily, to develop just the right flavors and bring a perfect bowl of soup to each hungry customer upon order.